-As indicated in this table, the base case scenario shows combined employer and employee contribution rates for SCRS increasing to 27.56 percent pursuant to the schedule required by the 2017 Pension Reform Bill.
-The contribution rates are then expected to level off and begin to decline in 2035 which is an increase of three years as compared to the 2020 analysis.
-The contribution rates are projected to decline to the 10 percent normal cost contribution rate by 2047, which is an increase of five years compared to the 2020 analysis.
-The table indicates that there is some probability that
+As indicated in this table, the base case scenario shows combined employer and employee contribution rates for SCRS increasing to 27.56 percent pursuant to the schedule required by the 2017Pension Reform Bill.
+The contribution rates are then expected to level off and begin to decline in 20341 which is a decrease of four years as compared to the 2021 analysis.
+The contribution rates are projected to decline to the 10 percent normal cost contribution rate by 20431, which is a decrease of six years compared to the 2021 analysis.
+The table indicates that there is some probability that contribution rates may increase above the 27.56 combined contribution rate required by the 2017 Pension Reform Bill.
+(Appendix XI contains historical versions of Tables 1 and 2 for each year since 2020 based on the corresponding year's capital market expectations).